 Many Directors pay themselves the optimum directors salary topped up with dividends.
 It is only the salary which is eligible.

-We await the definitive answer to this but our assumption would be yes.
-This assumes that the Director does not do any work which produces an income for the business.
-The business is effectively closed on a temporary basis.
+We interpret this to mean that the Director should do no work which produces an income for the business.
+It is as if the business is closed on a temporary basis.

 Conclusion of the Job Retention Scheme